zedlopez/ifm/Examples/HudsuckerIndustries.md

 ```

 That last "repeat" is merely a device to shuffle the order of items in the satchel so that the player will not always encounter the letters in a neatly presorted order, despite our defining them that way.
-(Of course, that means that the test produced by ``test`` ME cannot be very exciting...)
+(Of course, that means that the test produced by ``test me`` cannot be very exciting...)